~Gratitude Builders ~

 I’m not sure about you, but these very lovely feelings of gratitude and family warmth

-can quickly turn into a jumble of endless evenings of events, crying kiddos,
+can quickly turn into a jumble of endless evenings of events to attend, toddler tantrums,

-serious shopping stress, kid meltdowns, and then one major mommy meltdown !
+serious shopping stress, a big brother blowup, and then one major mommy meltdown !

 I’m a planner.